ulu5/litecoin/README.md

-Litecoin Core integration/staging tree
+UluCoin Core integration/staging tree based on litecoin
 =====================================

 [![Build Status](https://travis-ci.org/litecoin-project/litecoin.svg?branch=master)](https://travis-ci.org/litecoin-project/litecoin)

 https://litecoin.org

-What is Litecoin?
+What is UluCoin?
 ----------------

-Litecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+UluCoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Litecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Litecoin Core is the name of open source